Skip to main content

 Our photos of the new Moynihan Trail Hall in New York City.
 Photo Credit: Dandelion Chandelier LLC.

 The stone stairs and the imposing columns add a sense of gravitas and grace to a neighborhood that was long lacking in both.
-Now, with the new renovation, there will be Class-A office space in place of most of the old postal facility (Facebook will move into the new office space).
+Now, with the new renovation, there will be Class-A office space in place of most of the old postal facility.
 And yes, there will still be a smaller US Post Office on the site.

 However grand they may be, these stairs are actually not the pathway into the new Moynihan Train Hall.
 If you enter on Eighth Avenue, you’ll walk through a prosaic set of revolving doors.